Pão de queijo

-Pão de queijo ([ˈpɐ̃w dʒi ˈke(j)ʒu], "cheese bread" in Portuguese) or Brazilian cheese bread is a small, baked cheese roll or cheese bun, a popular snack and breakfast food in Brazil.
+Pão de queijo ([ˈpɐ̃w dʒi ˈke(j)ʒu], "cheese bread" in Portuguese) or Brazilian cheese balls is a small, baked cheese roll or cheese ball, a popular snack and breakfast food in Brazil.

 It is a traditional Brazilian recipe, originating in the state of Minas Gerais.

-Pão de queijo originated in Brazil.
-Enslaved people would soak and peel the cassava root and make bread rolls from it.
-At this time, there was no cheese in the rolls.
-At the end of the 19th century, more ingredients became available to the colonial community such as milk and cheese.
-They added milk and cheese to the tapioca roll making what we now know as pão de queijo.
-It is inexpensive, often sold from streetside stands by vendors carrying a heat-preserving container.
-In Brazil, it is also very commonly found in groceries, supermarkets and bakeries, industrialized or freshly made.
-It is also widely eaten in northern Argentina.
+In Brazil, it is inexpensive and often sold from streetside stands by vendors carrying a heat-preserving container.
+It is also commonly found in groceries, supermarkets and bakeries, industrialized or freshly made.
+The cassava flour is what gives the snack its distinct texture, which is chewy and elastic, being crunchy on the outside.

-Despite being referred to as "bread", the cheese bread is basically a type of starch tart cookie or sweet plus eggs, salt, vegetable oil, and cheese, with soft and elastic consistency and with a few variations.
+Most countries in South America have their own versions of this snack; the main difference between them in general is the ingredients used in the recipe, which can change slightly giving different results.
+In Brazil traditionally both sour and sweet cassava flour are used; the Brazilian recipe also excludes some ingredients used in other countries such as corn starch, all-purpose flour, black pepper, sugar, fennel, and baker's yeast.

 History

 With the discovery of mines near Ouro Preto in around 1700, some 20% of the Brazilian population at that time, mainly slaves, occupied a vast territory in southeast Brazil.
-Since wheat was not available, local cooks created a kind of bread from starch derived from the cassava tuber shown to them by Tupiniquins indigenous groups.
+Since wheat was not available, local cooks created a kind of bread from starch derived from the cassava tubers shown to them by Tupiniquins indigenous groups.
 In the late 19th century, grated hard cheese was added.

 Main ingredients

-There are several different recipes of Brazilian cheese bread where the ingredients and the type of cheese vary widely – as well as the final result.
-Some of them use sweet starch, other sour, or even both.
-But what gives it its main feature is that it is based on cassava starch and some kind of cheese.